 We’ve been working with many of our beekeepers for years and have developed great, trusting relationships with them.
 We know their honey is top-quality.
 Because of our incredible beekeepers, we can provide you with farmer’s market quality honey year round!

 We Test It to Ensure the Quality

 Once our beekeepers’ honey arrives at our bottling facility, we test, test, test.
 We check the honey for the absence of the most commonly used herbicides, pesticides and antibiotics.
 Our Quality Assurance team also tests the honey in-house for the color, moisture, acidity and gluten.
 The honey is sent to an external facility to check pollen, sugar, acidity and lead.
-Each of these tests serves a different purpose.
-For example, the pollen test allows us to trace our honey back to the floral source.
 This is important for crafting our consistent blend and in knowing where our honey comes from.
 We want to make sure only the best honey makes its way into a Nature Nate’s bottle.

 Not All Honey Is Created Equal

 We also know that you don’t want to trudge all over creation to get all your family’s food for the week.
 You’ll find Nature Nate’s Raw & Unfiltered Honey right there on the shelf at the same place you get the rest of your groceries in the PB&J aisle.
 Remember that not everything labeled honey is 100% pure.
 Be sure you know where your honey comes from and that it’s actually from bees, isn’t adulterated, and has been tested for pesticides, herbicides, and antibiotics.